jrpepin/NCHAT_Money/README.md

 <p>

 ## Replication
-To replicate the findings, users should first open the .RProject file and then the data_viz_script.R file.
+To replicate the data visualization and the supplementary tables, users should open the .RProject file and then run the data_viz_script.R file.